agentplug/agenthub/README.md

 ## 🚀 What is AgentHub?

 Transform weeks of AI agent integration into **one line of code**.
-AgentHub makes powerful AI agents as easy to use as installing a Python package.
+AgentHub makes powerful AI agents as easy to use as installing a Python package — and lets you compose them into robust multi-agent Teams.

+### 🗺️ At a Glance

+- What you do: Install agents, customize with tools/knowledge, and compose a Team to solve complex goals
+- What you get: High-level `agent.solve()` and `Team().solve()` APIs, isolation, auto-install, and monitoring
+- Who it's for: Developers and builders who want pragmatic, composable AI systems without boilerplate

 ### 🎯 **Core Abilities**